on21life/docs.swimm.io/desktop/getting-help/how-do-i.md

+---
+slug: /getting-help/how-do-i/
+sidebar_position: 1
+---

 # How do I ...
 (Common Questions)

 We have many questions that pertain to general technical concepts in Swimm asked and answered [on our website](https://swimm.io/blog/get-started-with-swimm-most-frequently-asked/).
 If you have not yet seen them, please take a look - they answer questions you might have about setting up workflows, and how Swimm thinks and works at a high level.

 Below are questions that you might have as you actually dive into writing documentation using Swimm.
 If you have a question that isn't answered here, please don't hesitate to reach out to us!

-You can also check our [troubleshooting tips](FAQ) for common problems.
+You can also check our [troubleshooting tips](../faq/) for common problems.

 ## How do I enable markdown exporting?